Arrows A23: Minardi

 Following the demise of Arrows, the A23 chassis and intellectual property rights to them were bought by Paul Stoddart, then the head of the Minardi team, as a potential replacement for his own team's PS03 chassis.

 The chassis was renamed the Minardi PS04, although it was largely unchanged from its condition as raced in the 2002 season.
 A comparison test next to the Minardi PS03 proved it to have similar performance to the PS03, but possibly more potential.
 However Minardi was worried about the negative PR from running a "pure-Arrows" and the decision was made to modify the PS03 using Arrows intellectual property and elements from the Arrows A23 for the 2004 season.
 The resulting car was called the Minardi PS04B.

 Super Aguri

 Four years later, in 2006, the new Super Aguri F1 team bought remaining unmodified A23 cars and from Minardi.
-Super Aguri ran them, with some minor modifications, as the Super Aguri SA05 during the first half of the 2006 Formula One season.
+Super Aguri ran them, with some minor modifications, as the Super Aguri SA05 during the first half of the 2006 season.